 8. Do I Get Permanent Residence Through Express Entry?

-If your profile is selected from the draw pool and you receive an Invitation to Apply for permanent Canadian Residence.
+Yes, If your profile is selected from the Express Entry draw pool and you receive an Invitation to Apply (ITA) for permanent Canadian residence.
 The great thing about getting permanent residence in Canada is that you will have access to amazing benefits such as free healthcare and public schooling for your children up until grade 12.
 And to top that, once you have been living and working in Canada for only 3 years, you will be able to apply for Canadian citizenship.